top of page

 The Science Behind It

-Both people are sitting on low-friction rolling surfaces with almost nothing to resist those forces.
+• Both people are on wheels with almost no friction.
 So both people move — toward each other — every single time.
+This is Newton's Third Law.

 Extension: G&T Years 5 & 6